E-rmz/diabetes_bayesian_network/README.md

-# Diabetes Risk Assessment using Bayesian Network (pgmpy library) - project of module 3 of FAIKR professor.P.Torroni
+# Diabetes Risk Assessment using Bayesian Networks (pgmpy library)—project of Module 3 of FAIKR Professor P.Torroni

 This is a test.